 Once your fan worm acclimates and attaches to your substrate, be extremely careful when cleaning the tank—because it’s very easy to damage their fragile tubes.

-Feather duster worm lost its feathers
+Six reasons your feather duster worm may have lost its feathers

 Anyone interested in adding a fan worm to their reef tank is likely adding them because they love the look of the feathery crown and the peek-a-boo behavior.